Improving survival rates and treatments for childhood, adolescent and young adult (AYA) sarcomas.

-Sarcomas are a rare type of cancer that originate in the connective tissue of the body, which includes fat, muscle, bone and cartilage.
-Sarcomas can develop anywhere in the body and are one of the most common types of solid tumours in children.
-Childhood sarcoma survival rates haven’t improved in more than 40 years.
+Sarcomas are a rare type of cancer that originate in the connective tissue of the body, including fat, muscle, bone and cartilage.
+They can develop anywhere in the body and are among the most common types of solid tumours in children.

 As a Research Group Head in the Centre for Cancer Research, Dr Cain leads research mainly on paediatric sarcomas (malignant rhabdoid tumours and osteosarcomas), diffuse midline gliomas and lung adenocarcinoma (LUAD).
-Learn more about VPCC Risk Stratification Sarcomas program.
+Learn more about VPCC Sarcoma program.